Tonsil stones: a tiny stone in your mouth that can lead to big problems

-The patient was a 45 year old man who had experienced recurrent tonsillitis and sore throat.
-The article noted that recurrent tonsillitis and the inflammation associated is often linked with the formation of tonsil stones.
+The patient was a 45-year-old man who had experienced recurrent tonsillitis and a sore throat.
+The article noted that recurrent tonsillitis and the inflammation associated are often linked with the formation of tonsil stones.

 Signs and Symptoms of Tonsil Stones

 One of the most common symptoms of tonsil stones is the prevalence of bad breath.
 That is because the stones often grow bacteria that can literally leave a bad taste in your mouth.

 Along with bad breath, some people experience a persistent sore throat or even difficulty swallowing.
 As the ear and throat have shared nerve pathways, some sufferers experience ear pain even though the stone in the throat.
 Some stones may even cause the tonsil to swell or become larger.

 Many of the symptoms of tonsil stones mimic other oral issues.
 A sore throat can also be linked to viral or bacterial throat infections, tonsillitis, or even tonsil cancer.